50 Top Pizza List: A Critical Look at the ‘Best Pizzas in the World’

 Although the magazine claims to be unbiased towards any particular style of pizza, the vast majority of pizzerias featured in the rankings serve Neapolitan pizza.
 Even in the US category, out of the 50 pizzerias listed, only a handful (depending on the year) do not serve Neapolitan pizza.
 Even then, these pizzerias often still exhibit strong Italian influences, such as Italian owners, Italian menus, or Italian ingredients.

-For example, in the “US Slice” category (which is essentially “pizzerias in the US that do not serve Neapolitan pizza”), the list includes some pizzas that appear amateurish at best or not visually appealing.
 It even includes one pizza that is baked in a conveyor oven (?!), a type of oven commonly found in chain restaurants like Pizza Hut and Domino’s, which typically offer generic, low-quality pizzas.
 You will not find this type of oven in any highly regarded pizzeria.

-Furthermore, the fact that this category only features ten pizzerias (compared to the fifty listed in other categories) raises concerns about the editors’ attitude towards non-Neapolitan pizzas (“here are some pizzerias that serve other styles of pizza, happy now?”).
+Furthermore, the fact that this category only features 14 pizzerias (compared to the fifty listed in other categories) raises concerns about the editors’ attitude towards non-Neapolitan pizzas (“here are some pizzerias that serve other styles of pizza, happy now?”).

 Considering the abundance of excellent pizzerias in the US that specialize in various styles of pizza, whether New York style pizza, Detroit pizza, Sicilian pizza, or New Haven style pizza, the strange selection of these specific pizzerias raises many questions.
-At least we can take comfort in the fact that the top-ranked pizzeria in this category is the excellent L’industrie pizzeria (which, obviously, has Italian owners).

 Adding to the already abstract and vague nature of the rankings, the specific rating given to each pizzeria (including the overall score and criteria breakdown) is not made public.
-This lack of transparency raises concerns, at least for me, about the reliability of the ratings and how each pizzeria (and its pizza) was actually evaluated.
-Zero transparency.

 If you’ve made it this far, then it’s clear to you that the top 50 pizza rating doesn’t rank pizzas, but rather ranks pizzerias based on restaurant criteria (which is somewhat amusing for a dish considered fast food).
 Therefore, this list cannot be considered the ranking of the “best pizzas in X”.